planningcenter/developers/guides/giving_donations_integration.md

 These tools are meant to be used in tandem by your integration.
 For example, you may want to offer a complete list of donations for a given Church/Organization.
 To do this, you would start with a full export of `Donation`s using the API, and then subscribe to `Donation` webhook events to keep in sync with any new donations made.
 In short, the API should be used to **perform actions** or **view historical data**.
 Webhooks should be used to **keep your data in sync** with Giving.

+## Responsible API Usage

+We offer a flexible API designed to empower you to build amazing tools for Giving, and in return, we expect this power to not be abused, specifically when working with very large datasets.
+You should be crafting your queries in such a way that the number of results returned by the API do not get into the range of tens of thousands.
+Paginating through this many results can be very resource intensive and potentially even degrade performance for other users.

+The easiest way to avoid this is by applying a date range filter to your queries, when applicable.
+You can read more about this in our general API documentation [here](https://developer.planning.center/docs/#/overview/dates-times).

 # Getting to know Giving data models

 Because of the way that Planning Center products are structured in relation to each other and how Giving itself is built, there are a few concepts that are particularly helpful to know when building any sort of API integration that creates Donation records in Giving, especially on an ongoing basis.